Counterfeit Currency: Security Features and Chemical Analysis

 The chemistry of genuine intaglio ink is a closely guarded central-bank specification.
 However, FTIR-ATR analysis of authentic notes consistently identifies a high-resin-loading alkyd or modified polyamide binder with a low-solvent-content formulation (the ink must be stiff enough to remain in the recesses without bleeding).
 The tactile relief of authentic intaglio is measurable by profilometry (a contact surface-roughness instrument) or by atomic force microscopy: genuine intaglio lines have a profile height of typically 5 to 20 µm above the paper surface, depending on the element.

-Counterfeit notes attempting to simulate intaglio almost universally use offset lithography or high-resolution inkjet printing, which produces ink absorbed into the paper surface with no measurable relief.
-Even the best counterfeit notes captured by the USSS and Europol PEX investigations show a flat FTIR-ATR profile where the genuine ink's binder resin peaks are replaced by the thinner lithographic or inkjet ink signature.
-The tactile difference is detectable to experienced bank tellers without instruments, but the FTIR-ATR measurement makes this distinction chemically definitive and court-defensible.
+Counterfeit notes attempting to simulate intaglio almost universally use offset lithography or high-resolution inkjet printing, which deposits ink on the paper surface with no measurable relief.
+Examined notes from USSS and Europol PEX investigations show a flat FTIR-ATR profile where the genuine ink binder resin peaks are replaced by a thinner lithographic or inkjet ink signature.
+FTIR-ATR makes this distinction chemically definitive and court-defensible.

 In the FTIR-ATR workflow for currency examination, the diamond ATR crystal is pressed directly against the denomination numeral or portrait area of the note (the highest-relief area of genuine intaglio) with a controlled contact pressure.
 A background spectrum is collected from an unprinted area of the note, and the resulting absorbance spectrum is compared against a reference library of authenticated-note spectra.
 Key discriminating peaks include the carbonyl stretch of the alkyd binder resin at approximately 1720-1740 cm-1 and the characteristic pattern of aliphatic C-H stretches at 2850-3000 cm-1.